cnobile2012/Python-TFT/README.rst

    $ ampy -p /dev/ttyUSB0 put ILI9225

 Your device may be different than the one I used.
-If you type *ampy* with no arguments you will get a list of the commands available.
+If you type *ampy* with no arguments you will get a list of the commands *ampy* provides.